narinder9/timeline-block-for-gutenberg/readme.txt

 Priority support is included with the Pro version.
 After purchasing, you can submit tickets through the official Cool Plugins support portal.

 #### How can I report security bugs?
 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
-The Patchstack team help validate, triage and handle any security vulnerabilities.
-[Report a security vulnerability.](https://patchstack.com/database/wordpress/plugin/timeline-block/vdp)
+The Patchstack team helps validate, triage, and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/timeline-block)

 == Upgrade Notice ==